 Teen/Adult Learn to Skate:

-New this season, we will be offering a Learn to Skate program for teens and adults (13 and over).
-The session will include group instruction for all participants from our team of NCCP certified coaches and introduce the same basic skating skills as those instructed in the CanSkate program
+A specific session for a Learn to Skate program for teens and adults (13 and over).
+The session will include group instruction for all participants from our team of NCCP certified coaches and introduce the same basic skating skills as those instructed in the CanSkate program.
+This program provides flexibility to the participants to pop in and out of the group setting to practice independently as they desire.

 Junior Star (Canskate Level 6, Star 1&2):